Spotlight on flat lay photography and how to incorporate it in your commercial portfolio

 Step 3: Backgrounds

-Professional seamless is always a popular choice for a clean background, but you can mix it up for variety.
-Other options include vinyl, canvas, or a fabric of your choice (just beware of glare, reflections, creases, or ).
+seamless is always a popular choice for a clean background, but you can mix it up for variety.
+Other options include vinyl, canvas, or a fabric of your choice (just beware of glare, reflections, creases, or wrinkles).
 Maybe you use paper in two colors for a more graphic, eye-popping look.
 In some cases, you might want to use something with more texture, like a painted canvas or wood for a rustic vibe.

 If you’re working in the studio, you have more options in terms of delicate or heavy backdrops, but you’ll need something durable and portable if you plan to shoot outside or on location.
 You can always use several backgrounds on a single shoot; just remember to make a note of your plans in your shot list.